kanishkaminecraft/X_bot-Avsus/README.md

 * Enhanced Security Edition: With v2.0, the Security Edition of X_tool has been further fortified with additional features and improvements, guaranteeing optimal performance and reliability in your security testing endeavors.

+* DO NOT USE IT FOR MILITARY OR SECRET SERVICE ORGANIZATIONS, OR FOR ILLEGAL

 * Customization and Flexibility: Tailor X_tool Security Edition to your specific requirements.
 Customize settings, adjust scan parameters, and fine-tune payload options, providing the flexibility needed for a successful hacking operation.